 in order to win festivals, you will need to breed store-purchased animals to get their affection beyond five stars.
 That’s one challenge I’m glad they kept and it does give you one goal to accomplish.

 You also get a horse and raise it for several months.
 If you take care of it, it will stay with you.
 And one good change concerning the horse – you can finally ride the horse all through the valley.
 Before it was possible only on the fairly big farm.
 There are a number of new, cute pets.

-- Take part in fun festivals, a few of them are “date” festivals.
-But they are a little on the short side.
+- Take part in fun festivals, a few of them are very nice “date” festivals.
+But they are a little on the short side

 - Mine ores for tool upgrades in an all-year mine and gems in a mine that’s only accessible in winter.
-I never really liked mining, it is a terrible chore to explore it all, though I do like that one mine can only be accessed in winter – especially since winter in this game is very long and rather boring, since there really is very little to do.
-I still prefer mining points that were added in later games.
-But in this version you do at least grt a mine elevator after you meet certain requirements (hit floor 50 and befriend Harvest Goddess – the series’ special character, you have to give her 100 gifts, which is easy enough to do – just throw flowers in her waterfall by the spring mine).
+Mining adds challenge to this game and much as I generally preferred mining points in later games, the minining in FOMT is a good challenge.
+I love the lake mine.
+And in this version you do get a mine elevator after you meet certain requirements (hit floor 50 and befriend Harvest Goddess – the series’ special character, you have to give her 100 gifts, which is easy enough to do – just throw flowers in her waterfall by the spring mine).

 - Make friends and pursue characters to marry.